nhsresearch/nhsresearch.github.io/README.md

 You can use the launcher to add a custom search engine to the NHS Trust Research app.

-If you add a custom search engine, you will see one or more links on the page for each trust that uses the search engine.
+If you add a custom search engine, you will see one or more links added to the page for each trust.
+The additional link(s) will use the search engine.

 A custom search engine is nothing more than a name and a URL.